rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 ==========

-In this post I want to give a quick overview of _inline fields_; a recent addition to Riak Search [^1] that allows you to tradeoff disk space for a considerable performance bump in query execution and throughput.
+In this post I want to give a quick overview of _inline fields_; a recent addition to [Riak Search] [rs] that allows you to tradeoff disk space for a considerable performance bump in query execution and throughput.
 I'm going to assume the reader is already familair with Search.
 In the future I may do a Search overview.
 If you would like